Are your contact details up to date?

 - A secondary reference number will appear – this is an internal reference and won’t be the same as the reference number entered.

-If you have not received a renewal notice for your pet, or if you are not sure if your pet is registered, please let us know.
+If you have not received a renewal notice for your pet by late March, or if you are not sure if your pet is registered, please let us know.

 And remember – your pet needs to wear their blue City of Port Phillip registration tag at all times.
 If your tag is missing, contact us for a replacement.